joshsj/joshsj.github.io/source/_posts/complexity.md

    Again, as {% math n\to\infty %}, all but the greatest exponent becomes insignificant.

-{% img_caption graph.png "Graph of time complexities against input size." %}
+{% caption_img graph.png "Graph of time complexities against input size." %}

 ## (Classes of) Computational Complexity